-"The philosophy of Mahatma Gandhi was rooted in our ancient tradition; the philosophy of Jawaharlal Nehru was influenced by modern thinking.
-But the progressive common philosophies denominator in their was humanism.
+The philosophy of Mahatma Gandhi was rooted in our ancient tradition; the philosophy of Jawaharlal Nehru was influenced by modern progressive thinking.
+But the common denominator in their philosophies was humanism.
 The humanism of the Western Enlightenment comprehended mere political equality; the humanism of Mahatma Gandhi and Jawaharlal Nehru was instinct with social and economic equality.
 The former made man a political citizen; the latter aims to make him a 'perfect' citizen.
-This new humanist philosophy became the catalyst of the National Movement for Swaraj."
+This new humanist philosophy became the catalyst of the National Movement for Swaraj.

 77. In K. Karunakaran v.
 T.V.
-Eachara Warrier,84 this Court observed that lies are resorted to by the high and the low being faced with inconvenient situations which require a Mahatma Gandhi to own up Himalayan blunders and unfold unpleasant truths truthfully.
+Eachara Warrier,[84] this Court observed that lies are resorted to by the high and the low being faced with inconvenient situations which require a Mahatma Gandhi to own up Himalayan blunders and unfold unpleasant truths truthfully.

-In Maneka Gandhi (supra), this Court observed thus:-
+78. In Maneka Gandhi (supra), this Court observed thus:- 22.
+These rights represent the basic values of a civilised society and the constitution-makers declared that they shall be given a place of pride in the Constitution and elevated to the status of fundamental rights.
+The long years of the freedom struggle inspired by the dynamic spiritualism of Mahatma Gandhi and in fact the entire cultural and spiritual history of India formed the background against which these rights were enacted and consequently, these rights were conceived by the constitution-makers not in a narrow limited sense but in their widest sweep, for the aim and objective was to build a new social order where man will not be a mere plaything in the hands of the State or a few privileged persons but there will be full scope and opportunity for him to achieve the maximum development of his personality and the dignity of the individual will be fully assured.

-"22. ...These rights represent the basic values of a civilised society and the constitution-makers declared that they shall be given a place of pride in the Constitution and elevated to the status of fundamental rights.
-The long years of the freedom struggle inspired by the dynamic spiritualism of Mahatma Gandhi and in fact the entire cultural spiritual history of India formed background against which these rights were enacted and consequently, these rights were conceived by the constitution-makers not in a narrow limited sense but in their widest sweep, for the aim and objective was to build a new social order where man will not be a mere plaything in the hands of the State or a few privileged persons but there will be full scope and opportunity for him to achieve the maximum development of his personality and the dignity of the individual will be fully assured."
+79. In Bangalore Water Supply & Sewerage Board v.
+A. Rajappa[85], this Court observed:-

-In Bangalore Water Supply & Sewerage Board v.
-A. Rajappa85, this Court observed:- especially in the light of Mahatma Gandhi's dictum that 'Work is Worship".
-Indeed the colonial system of education, which divorced book learning from manual work and practical training, has been responsible for the calamities in that field.
+There is no degrading touch about industry, especially in the light of Mahatma Gandhis dictum that Work is Worship.
+Indeed [pic]the colonial system of education, which divorced book learning from manual work and practical training, has been responsible for the calamities in that field.
 For that very reason, Gandhiji and Dr Zakir Hussain propagated basic education which used work as modus operandus for teaching.
-We have hardly any hesitation in regarding education as an industry."
+We have hardly any hesitation in regarding education as an industry.